iambrainstorming/presentation/economics/demurrage/demurrage.typ

 Different economic networks and supply chains also need their own *independent currencies*, enabling a multi-currency ecosystem instead of one centrally planned system.

+#pagebreak()

+#text(fill: rgb("#F44336"))[Inflationary Currency Creates Inequality by Design]

+Inflation does not affect everyone equally.
+It systematically transfers wealth *from the bottom to the top*.

+Banks and large asset holders receive newly issued money first, before prices rise — this is called the *Cantillon Effect*.
+By the time new money reaches ordinary people, prices of assets, land, rent, stocks, and commodities have already increased.

+This mechanism lets the financial elite gain purchasing power, while the majority loses it.

+#text( fill: rgb("#FFCDD2"))[
+- The wealthiest 10% own *75% of the world’s wealth*
+- The least wealthy 50% own just *2%*
+]

+Inflation amplifies this gap every year by pumping new money into banks, corporations, and investors first — while devaluing the wages and savings of everyone else.